MashedD/q2pro/README.md

 # Changes

-- added win32/win64 cross compilation settings
+- building: added win32/win64 cross compilation settings
-- win64 build uses now `OpenAL64.dll` instead of `OpenAL32.dll`,
+- building: win64 build uses now `OpenAL64.dll` instead of `OpenAL32.dll`,
-  so now win32 and win64 binaries can live next to each other
+  so now win32 and win64 binaries can live next to each other (optional)
+- building: win build has OpenAL library hard linked now
 - lin64 build now looks for game files in current folder instead of `$HOME/.q2pro` as it was not XDG Base Directory Specification compliant